warnotte/NoobSynth3/README.md

 ## Presets

 Use the Presets panel to load curated demo patches.
+Some presets also change patch routing.

 ## Architecture